 Level 1 – Initial

 Organizations at CMMI Level 1 do not provide a stable process environment.
 Processes are often ad hoc and chaotic.
 Results are unpredictable and undocumented.
 Work generally gets done, but companies experience schedule delays and budget overruns.
 Teams rely on individual heroics rather than defined practices, methods vary from project to project, and meaningful metrics are limited or absent.
+Growth is difficult because success depends on individuals rather than systems.

 Level 2 – Managed